camrentm/tournaments-wrapped/README.md

 # Tournaments Wrapped

-A simple desktop app that pulls every tournament you've organized on [start.gg](https://start.gg) and totals the attendees — no more manually deleting rows from a spreadsheet.
+A simple desktop app that pulls every tournament you've organized on [start.gg](https://start.gg) and totals the attendees.

 Built with [PyWebView](https://pywebview.flowrl.com/) (Python backend, HTML/CSS/JS frontend in a native window).